Distance-based Positive and Unlabeled Learning for Ranking: Conclusion

 \subsection{Acknowledgements}

 The authors thank Keith Levin, Zachary Lubberts, Ben Pedigo, Anton Alyakin, Eric Bridgeford, Joshua Agterberg, Jesus Arroyo, and John Conroy for constructive comments on an earlier draft of this manuscript.
-Research was partially supported by funding from Microsoft Research.